Iqbal´s DLQ Help

 function.sh

-function handler () { EVENT_DATA=$1 echo "$EVENT_DATA" 1>&2; RESPONSE="Echoing request: '$EVENT_DATA'" echo $RESPONSE }
+function handler () { EVENT_DATA=$1 echo "$EVENT_DATA" 1>&2 RESPONSE="Echoing request: '$EVENT_DATA'" echo $RESPONSE }

-Package and grant permissions
+Package and Grant Permissions

 chmod 755 function.sh bootstrap zip lambda.zip bootstrap function.sh

-Configure the Lambda as follows :
+Configure the Lambda as follows:

 img.png

-Setup the right entry point after creation:
+Set the correct entry point after creation:

 img.png